cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/topology_vlan_details.md

 subcategory: ""
 description: |-
   It performs read operation on Topology.
-  Returns the list of VLAN names
+  Returns the list of VLAN names that are involved in a loop as identified by the Spanning Tree Protocol
 ---

 # dnacenter_topology_vlan_details (Data Source)

 It performs read operation on Topology.

-- Returns the list of VLAN names
+- Returns the list of VLAN names that are involved in a loop as identified by the Spanning Tree Protocol

 ## Example Usage